AI Automation · Scaling

 Failure Modes

 Scaled signals-driven outbound fails in four consistent ways.
-None of them appear suddenly.
-Each one degrades gradually until a triggering event, a domain demotion, a complaint, a reply rate collapse, forces diagnosis.
+None appear suddenly: each degrades gradually until a triggering event forces diagnosis.

 Mode 1